rbisdorff/Digraph3/docSphinx/tutorial.rst

 	  Threshold ind : 10.00 + 0.00x ; percentile:  0.23809523809523808
 	  Threshold veto : 80.00 + 0.00x ; percentile:  1.0

-The performance evaluations of each decision alternative on each criterion is described in a performance tableau:
+The performance evaluations of each decision alternative on each criterion are gathered in a *performance tableau*:
 	>>> odg.showPerformanceTableau()
 	*----  performance tableau -----*
 	criteria |  'a01'   'a02'   'a03'   'a04'   'a05'   'a06'   'a07'